dps923/winter2017/assignments/a5-ict-curriculum.md

 ![Program entity](images/a5-entity-program.png)
 <br>

-Let's edit the relationships in the right-side Data Model Inspector.
+Now, we need to edit the relationships, in the right-side Data Model Inspector.

 First, select the Course entity, and then its "program" relationship:
 * Un-check (clear) the "Optional" checkbox (in other words, a course MUST be related to an existing program)